Carlotta Wamser

-Carlotta Wamser (born 1 November 2003) is a German footballer who plays as a right-back for Frauen-Bundesliga club Bayer Leverkusen and the Germany national team.
+Carlotta Wamser (born 1 November 2003) is a German footballer who plays as a right-back for Women’s Super League club Manchester City and the Germany national team.

 Club career

 Born in Herford, Carlotta Wamser grew up in Bad Salzuflen and started her career at local club TuS Grastrup – Retzen.
 In 2017 she switched to SpVg Brakel via TBV Lemgo.
 In Brakel, she first played in the male C youth and rose in the second-class Westphalian League.
 In addition, she and her team won the Westphalian Futsal Championship in 2019.
 In the 2019–20 season, Wamser played in the B junior state league and was awarded the Fritz Walter medal in bronze in 2020.

 In the summer of 2020, Wamser moved to Bundesliga club SGS Essen and signed a contract until 2023.
 She made her Bundesliga debut on 4 September 2020, in the 3–0 defeat against VfL Wolfsburg.
 Wamser played in all games in the 2020–21 season and was her team's top scorer with five goals.
 The SGS fans voted Wamser player of the season.
 Wamser made 42 league appearances for Essen, scoring six goals.

 For the 2022–23 season, Wamser moved to Eintracht Frankfurt and received a contract until 30 June 2025.

 At the beginning of January 2024, Wamser went on loan to league rivals 1.
 FC Köln until the end of the season.
 She netted the winner in the home game against Werder Bremen, bringing the score to 2–1 in the 81st minute.

+On 31 August 2026, Wamser joined Women's Super League champions Manchester City on a four-year contract.

 International career

 With the Germany U17 national team, Wamser won the 2019 European Championship by beating the Netherlands 3–2 in the final.
 Wamser was also voted into the tournament's all-star team.

+On 12 June 2025, Wamser was called up to the Germany squad for the UEFA Women's Euro 2025.